With every new update, Android privacy features in USA always get plenty of attention from privacy-conscious users and the whole Android community.

 2. Guest Mode

-A forgotten feature lets someone else use your Android phone entirely without ever gaining access to your personal information.
+A forgotten feature lets someone else use your Android phone entirely in USA without ever gaining access to your personal information.
 Guest mode will allow you to hide your device apps, messages, images, videos and phone history.

 This feature was first introduced in 2014 and required almost zero effort for initiation